dakrauth/django-vanilla-extract/docs/index.md

 	        send_activation_email(self.request.user)
 	        return super(AccountCreateView, self).form_valid(form)

-Writing the same code with `django-vanilla-views`, you'd instead arrive at a simpler, more concise, and more direct style:
+Writing the same code with `django-vanilla-extract`, you'd instead arrive at a simpler, more concise, and more direct style:

-    from vanilla import CreateView
+    from vanilla_extract import CreateView
 	from django.http import HttpResponseRedirect

 	class AccountCreateView(CreateView):